Cerebral Palsy Birth Injury

 Where the independent medical expert is of the professional opinion that medical negligence did occur, upon your instructions, your solicitor will commence the process of issuing legal proceedings in Court against the medical professional and/or hospital.

-Making a claim for a cerebral palsy birth injury can be a traumatic experience, as the process for making a claim can be emotionally distressing for the parents and the claim effectively accuses people you placed your trust in during the delivery process of not fulfilling their duty of care.
+Claiming a cerebral palsy birth injury can be a traumatic experience, as the process for making a claim can be emotionally distressing for the parents, and the claim effectively accuses people you placed your trust in during the delivery process of not fulfilling their duty of care.

 Coleman Legal LLP